Festa di Santa Rosalia 2022 (Feast of Saint Rosalia 2022) will take place between 10 and 15 July, 2022, in Palermo.

-The feast is dedicated to Saint Rosalia, also known as La Santuzza (Little Saint), the patron saint of Palermo, and it commemorates the miraculous appearances of the Saint from 1624, when Palermo was hit by plague.
+The feast is dedicated to Saint Rosalia, also called La Santuzza (Little Saint) or Rusulia (in Sicilian dialect), the patron saint of Palermo, and it commemorates the miraculous appearances of the Saint from 1624, when the city was hit by plague.

 In 1624, Emanuel Filibert of Savoy, the Viceroy of Sicily, who resided in the city, brought to the port of Palermo a ship from Tunis, containing many gifts.
-The captain of the ship, Muhammad Calavà, and a part of the crew, were suspected of being sick.
-Shortly after, the disease, carried by rats, spread rapidly throughout the city.
+Muhammad Calavà, the captain of the ship, and some of the crew, were suspected of being sick.
+Shortly after, the disease, carried by rats, spread rapidly all over the city.

 A 47-year-old woman, Girolama La Gattuta, suffering of strong fever at the Hospital of Palermo, had an angel vision.
-The angel told her to go to the Mount Pellegrino and pray.
-Three days later, Girolama recovered miraculously without going to Mount Pellegrino, but she fell ill again on May 7, 1624, when the plague hit the city.
+The angel told her to go to Monte Pellegrino and pray.
+Three days later, Girolama miraculously recovered, without making the trip to Mount Pellegrino, but she fell ill again on May 7, 1624, when the plague hit the city.

 A few days later, Girolama climbed the Mount Pellegrino, drank some clear water that dripped from the walls of a cave, and miraculously healed.
 On this occasion, Girolama saw Santa Rosalia, who told her to dig in the cave for a treasure.
 On July 15, 1624, in the place indicated by Girolama, the bones of a woman were found.
 The bones were cleaned and brought to Palermo.